Environmental Information Regulations 2004

 Please note, that Thames Water is not subject to the Freedom of Information Act 2000.

-If you'd like to request environmental information, you can call us on 0800 316 9800 and let them know you wish to make a request for environmental information.
-Alternatively, email our team or write to us at:
+If you'd like to request environmental information, email our team or write to us at:

 Data Protection Investigations team